A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Proof of Theorem

-To show that energy \eqref{eqn:disc:block:energy} is positive we need the following definition from \citet[Definition 2.4]{Mattsson2012}:
+To show that energy~\eqref{eqn:disc:block:energy} is positive we need the following definition from \citet[Definition 2.4]{Mattsson2012}:

 The remainder matrix $\MM{R}_{ij}^{(c)}$ is symmetric positive semidefinite if the coefficient $c$ is always positive; the remainder matrix is zero when $i \ne j$.
-The remainder matrix can be further decomposed using a result from \citep[Lemma 1]{AlmquistDunham2020} as
+The remainder matrix can be further decomposed using the borrowing lemma from \citet[Lemma 1]{AlmquistDunham2020}: